Juan Carlos Zúñiga-Pflücker

-Juan Carlos Zúñiga-Pflücker (born December 5, 1965) is an American-Canadian immunologist, currently a Canada Research Chair at the University of Toronto.
+Juan Carlos Zúñiga-Pflücker (born May 12, 1965) is an American-Canadian immunologist, currently a Canada Research Chair at the University of Toronto.
 His research focuses on the signaling processes that occur during the differentiation of cells in the immune system.

 Education

 Zúñiga-Pflücker obtained his BSc in zoology from the University of Maryland in 1987 and his PhD in genetics and immunology from George Washington University in 1991.

 Career

 Zúñiga-Pflücker is a senior scientist in Biological Sciences at the Odette Cancer Research Program at the Sunnybrook Research Institute.
-He is also the chair of, and professor in, the Department of Immunology at the University of Toronto.
+He was also the former chair of, and professor in, the Department of Immunology at the University of Toronto.
 He is a fellow of Trinity College at the University of Toronto, and a member of the collaborative graduate program in developmental biology.

 Zúñiga-Pflücker is a Tier 1 Canada Research Chair in Developmental Immunology.

 His research focuses on blood cell differentiation, specifically the signaling that hematopoietic progenitor cells receive in the thymus to commit to the T cell lineage and undergo T cell differentiation.